Patrick van Balkom

 Patrick Petrus Marinus van Balkom (born September 14, 1974) is a former Dutch sprinter.
 Together with Caimin Douglas, Timothy Beck and Troy Douglas he won a bronze medal in 4 x 100 metres relay at the 2003 World Championships in Athletics.
-With this same team he also participated at the 2004 Summer Olympics, but they were eliminated in the series due to a mistake in the changing area.
+With this same team he also participated in the 4 x 100 meters relay at the 2004 Summer Olympics, but they were eliminated in the series due to a mistake in the changing area and did not qualify for the final.

 Van Balkom also won a 200 metres bronze medal at the 2001 IAAF World Indoor Championships.
 On September 3, 2006 he ran his last race at the Arena Games in Hilversum.

 Van Balkom was born in Waalwijk, North Brabant.